Com-QuadTech/AMD-OSX-Tutorials/SIERRA 10.12/SIERRA 10.12 TUTORIAL.md

 I would also recommend that you either print this document, or have a smartphone or another computer at hand to read this whilst you install Sierra.

 ### Downloads
-- Thank you to Shaneee for his extremely useful Sierra image, although it isn't perfect! 😜 Please follow [this]() link to download the disk image you will be using to create the USB installer.
-It is based off of Shaneee's SierraAMD for Windows image which can be found [here](http://forum.amd-osx.com/viewtopic.php?f=23&t=941&sid=33d0fae80da0fd71b2f3bd63c1505fac).
+- Thank you to Shaneee for his extremely useful Sierra image, although it isn't perfect! 😜  I have modified his veyr useful installer image to include the correct kexts for USB to help prevent errors, and I have also provided a Post Install script to automate the second part of the installation process.
+Please follow this [link]() to download the torrent I have created to share this installer image.
+The file should be named `IncognitoSierraAMD.dmg`.
-- You must also download and install [TransMac](http://www.acutesystems.com/tmac/tmsetup.exe) as we wil use this to format and restore your USB with the Sierra image.
+- If you are using Windows you must also download and install [TransMac](http://www.acutesystems.com/tmac/tmsetup.exe) as we wil use this to format and restore your USB with the Sierra image.

 ## 1. Creating the Installer

-1) Extract the `SierraAMD_V2.7z` file you have downloaded to find the `SierraInstallerAMD.dmg` files.
+If you are using a Mac to create the installer, you can use Disk Utility to restore the image to your USB and then proceed with the installation from Part 2.

+**On Windows:**
-2) Open **TransMac** by right-clicking on it in the start menu and selecting **Run as administrator**.
-This will allow you to restore the USB with the `.dmg` file you have extracted.
+1) Open **TransMac** by right-clicking on it in the start menu and selecting **Run as administrator**.
+This will allow you to restore the USB with the `.dmg` file you have downloaded.
-3) You should be able to see your USB in the left pane.
-Right-click on your USB and select `Restore with image` (or similar) and then select the image you just extracted.
+2) You should be able to see your USB in the left pane.
+Right-click on your USB and select `Restore with image` (or similar) and then select the image you just downloaded.
 This will begin the image restore process which may typically takes around 30 minutes.
-4) Once this completes, you are finished in Windows!
+3) Once this completes, you are finished in Windows!
 You can shut down your computer.

 ## 2. Preparing your BIOS
 Turn on your computer again but you will need to boot into your BIOS.
 On my ASRock motherboard I do this by pressing either `F2` or `Del` however this will vary by manufactuer.
 You can either Google search the key for your motherboard, or it may be shown on your monitor during the boot process.
 Press or hold down the key whilst your computer is booting.